Education and qualifications:

 During my career I have been lucky to work on some iconic and high-rise building projects in Sri Lanka, such as the Shangri-La Hotel & Resort in Colombo, the Krrish Square development project (constructing the Ritz Carlton and JW Marriot hotels) in Colombo, the Tri-Zen Residential Development Project in Colombo and the Marina Square Mixed Development Project.
 These gave me the opportunity to develop my skills and provided great experience managing complex development projects.
 Furthermore, I am engaging with one of the most iconic and largest development projects in the Kingdom of Saudi Arabia, the NEOM Mountain Lake in Trojena.
 I feel that I am very fortunate to be able to practise engineering on this high-scale project.

 What contributed to your decision to become professionally registered?

 Having finished my Master’s degree in Structural Design and Construction Management, I decided my next step was to work towards becoming a CEng.
 This journey has made me understand the importance of continuous professional development (CPD).
-Achieving professional registration as a CEng is recognition of the knowledge, skill and experience that I have gained during my career.
+Achieving professional registration as a CEng is recognition of the knowledge, skill, and experience that I have gained during my career.

 In what ways has registration benefitted your career?